AmauryDM/twitter-dataflow/README.md

 ## Tutorial sequences

 The README serves as an introduction to the project.
-In order to follow the installation and configuration of the application, one is invited to go through the different text files explaining step by step how to put it in place.
-This tutorial sequence contains the following modules:
+In order to follow the installation and configuration of the application, one is invited to go through the different markdown files explaining step by step how to put it in place.
+This tutorial contains the following sequences:

 1. **[Software Configuration](https://github.com/AmauryDM/twitter-dataflow/blob/main/tutorial/sequence-1.md)**: Properly install the listed software and modify the configuration files
 2. **[Environment Set Up](https://github.com/AmauryDM/twitter-dataflow/blob/main/tutorial/sequence-2.md)**: Create the Kafka topics, the HBase table and install the Python libraries to run the script